Acoustic-to-Articulatory Inversion of Clean Speech Using an MRI-Trained Model: Methods

 It was necessary to align the MRI corpus with the clean speech corpus.
 After manually verifying the phonetic segmentations and ensuring their consistency, we developed a hierarchical alignment algorithm based on phonetic information.

-The alignment was performed hierarchically, proceeding from sentences to words, and then to phonemes.
-For each sentence in the MRI corpus, we identified the most similar sentence in the clean corpus using a similarity measure based on the Gestalt pattern matching algorithm \cite{ratcliff1988pattern}.
+The alignment was performed hierarchically, proceeding from sentences to words, and then to phones.
+For each sentence in the MRI corpus, we identified the most similar sentence in the clean corpus using a similarity measure based on the Gestalt pattern matching algorithm~\cite{ratcliff1988pattern}.
 This algorithm finds the longest matching subsequences between two character strings to provide an overall similarity score.
-Only sentences with a similarity score of 75\% or higher were considered for alignment, to account for possible pronunciation errors or repetitions by the speaker, ensuring that the mapping between the MRI and clean corpora remains reliable.
+Only sentences with a similarity score of 75\% or higher were considered for alignment, to account for possible pronunciation errors or repetitions by the speaker.
+Since each sentence is unique in the MRI corpus, at most one candidate reaches this threshold, ensuring a one-to-one correspondence.

-Once corresponding sentences were identified, alignment was performed at the word and phoneme levels.
+Once corresponding sentences were identified, alignment was performed at the word and phone levels.
 For each word in the MRI corpus, all candidate matches in the clean corpus were selected based on textual equality.
 In the case of duplicates, for example when the same word appears multiple times in a sentence, we used a relative position calculation to select the most coherent match.
-The relative position of a word within a sentence is defined as:
+The relative position of a word within its sentence is defined as: